skniyajali/CryptocurrencyApp/README.md

 It is a simple cryptocurrency details showing  App devlop using Kotlin & Jetpack - Compose,
  - I've used Clean Architecture and SOLID Principles for better reusability & performance.
  - The Cryptocurrency Data will fetch from third party api service using Retrofit
- - For Dependency Injection I use Digger Hilt.
+ - For Dependency Injection I use Dagger Hilt.

 ## About Developer